bbc/psammead/packages/components/psammead-image-placeholder/README.md

 The `psammead-image-placeholder` component is a `div` with a base-64 encoded SVG background image that depicts the BBC logo.
 The component accepts a ratio as a prop.
 In the Psammead component library, Image Placeholder is used within the [psammead-figure](https://github.com/bbc/psammead/tree/latest/packages/components/psammead-figure) component.

+By default, the component will scale to fill the size of its container, but you can provide a `maxWidth` parameter to prevent it scaling above an unreasonable size.
+The component is clever enough to maintain its aspect ratio even when it reaches its max width.

 ## Installation

 `npm install @bbc/psammead-image-placeholder`